 1. Pay Attention to Nutrition

-A healthy, balanced diet helps keep the body in shape and is essential for dental health.
-Carbohydrates provide energy for physical activity, but complex carbs are always a better choice than simple sugars.
+A healthy and balanced diet not only helps keep our body in shape, but is also fundamental for the dental health of our children.
+Carbohydrates are the best source of energy for physical activity, but complex carbohydrates are always preferable to simple sugars.

 2. Champion-Level Oral Hygiene